EmmanuelDemey/eslint-plugin-angular/docs/definedundefined.md

     // valid
     angular.isDefined(value)

+The following patterns are considered problems;

+    /*eslint angular/definedundefined: 2*/

     // invalid
     value === undefined // error: You should not use directly the "undefined" keyword.
 Prefer angular.isUndefined or angular.isDefined